Do you suffer from chronic or neuropathic discomfort and pain?

 Two types of pain, acute and chronic

-Keeping things simple for a moment, pain can be divided into two types; pain that relates to something happening now, such as a burn, toothache or a rumbling appendix, or pain that’s still there from an injury in the past, such as spinal cord injury (SCI) or phantom limb pain following a limb amputation.
+Keeping things simple for a moment, discomfort and pain can be divided into two types; pain that relates to something happening now, such as a burn, toothache or a rumbling appendix, or pain that’s still there from an injury in the past, such as spinal cord injury (SCI) or phantom limb pain following a limb amputation.

 When someone is still suffering from pain after 6 months following the originating event, and doctors have confirmed that there are no physical reasons for that pain to be continuing, it is classified as neuropathic pain.